Roots Community Singers Constitution

 The books of account shall be independently examined by 31st July and a financial statement extracted there from shall be presented at the AGM, which shall be held in August or September.

-The Executive Officers of the Choir shall be the Chairman, the Secretary, the Treasurer.
+The Executive Officers of the Choir shall be the Chairman, the Secretary, the Gig Secretary and the Treasurer.

-The Choir shall be managed by a Management Committee consisting of the three Executive Officers and up to three representatives from the choir.
-Only these six Officers are entitled to vote in the deliberations of the Committee.
+The Choir shall be managed by a Management Committee consisting of the four Executive Officers and up to four representatives from the choir.
+Only these eight Officers are entitled to vote in the deliberations of the Committee.

-A quorum shall consist of a minimum of three: two Executive Officers and one Choir Representative.
+A quorum shall consist of a minimum of four: two Executive Officers and two Choir Representative.

 This Management Committee will meet a minimum of two times between successive Annual General Meetings.